Taiwan, feuding with China, gets vaccines from Japan

 China, which claims Taiwan as its territory, objects to calling the island a country.
 China is also a potentially major market for BioNTech, which has partnered with Shanghai-based Fosun Pharma to manufacture its vaccine in China and distribute it in the mainland and Hong Kong.

-Fosun said in an interview with China’s official Xinhua News Agency that it has offered to sell the vaccines to Taiwan.
+Fosun said in an interview with China’s official Xinhua News Agency that it has offered to sell the vaccine to Taiwan.
 However, Taiwanese law bans Chinese-made medical products, including vaccines.

 Chinese Foreign Ministry spokesperson Wang Wenbin accused Taiwan’s governing party of preventing the mainland from sending vaccines to Taiwan and falsely claiming that China has hindered its procurement of vaccines.